Tumetsu/kilometrikisa-client/readme.md

 ### Pull requests and commits

-The pull requests should conform the following guidelines if possible:
+If possible pull requests should conform the following guidelines:

 - Use rebase work flow.
 Do not merge `main` branch to your feature branch.
 Use `git rebase main` instead
 - Commit names should be descriptive and in imperative format.
 E.g. "Add support for X"
-- Before merge clean possible fixup commits by squashing

-However, if any of those rules seem confusing, don't let that stop you from contributing and opening a PR!